Victoria government logo

 Applying for multiple events

-Currently, individuals or organisations can apply for temporary licences to cover generally up to six events over a calendar year.
+Generally individuals or organisations can apply for temporary licences to cover up to six events per location over a calendar year.
 Applicants must have the right to occupy the premises during the event.

 Holders of a producer’s licence may apply for a temporary limited licence to attend and sell liquor at up to 6 farmer's or craft markets in any one calendar year.
 A holder of a producer’s licence may be eligible to vary their licence to include promotional event authority.